remarkjs/react-markdown/README.md

 * `renderers` - _object_ An object where the keys represent the node type and the value is a React component.
 The object is merged with the default renderers.
 The props passed to the component varies based on the type of node.
-  * With one exception: if the key is `text`, the value should be a function that takes the literal text and returns a new string or React element.
 * `plugins` - _array_ An array of unified/remark parser plugins.
 If you need to pass options to the plugin, pass an array with two elements, the first being the plugin and the second being the options - for instance: `{plugins: [[require('remark-shortcodes'), {your: 'options'}]]`. (default: `[]`)

 ## Parsing HTML